 While not entirely new – the game first came out on the PlayStation 2 – Persona 3 Portable added the option to play as a female character for a different perspective.
 So the girls that you were chasing are now your BFFs, and the guys who were your buddies are now potential love interests.
 Inclusivity in 2010?
 You love to see it.

-8. God of War: Ghost of Sparta – breathtaking graphics for a game released in 2010
+8. God of War: Ghost of Sparta – Breathtaking graphics for a 2010 game

 Image credit: Swalousur69

 Not all of us would have had the opportunity to play God of War: Ghost of Sparta seeing as it was rated M18 for its visuals that were a tad too graphic for kids.
 But those that did have the privilege – read: old enough – to play this game would tend to agree that this was one of the best-looking PSP games of its generation.